-Yuliya Tarasava: We've built CNote thinking of the relationship people have with money.
-Doing some preliminary research, we've found that a lot of them experience frustration when it comes to finance, and they're globally intimidated by financial products.
+Yuliya Tarasava: We have built CNote thinking of the relationship people have with money.
+Doing some preliminary research, we have found that a lot of them experience frustration when it comes to finance, and they are globally intimidated by financial products.
 Historically, many financial products were created without real people input.
 I was involved in this process on Wall Street, creating "sellable" financial products based on trends and often only available to the wealthy few, most likely older white males who control the wealth.
-But the time is changing: today in the United States, women control more than half of the investable assets and we're living through a big shift of wealth into the hands of millennials.
+But the time is changing: today in the United States, women control more than half of the investable assets and we are living through a big shift of wealth into the hands of millennials.
 We wanted to create products that work for both genders and inclusive of all, irrelevant of income or wealth.

 Frustration and intimidation are two of the most common feelings when it comes to money.